 Jim served two terms on the City of Destin City Council and currently serves on the Walton County Chamber of Commerce Board of Directors.
-He is a member of the Visit Florida Advertising and Internet committee, and is a Lector and Eucharistic Minister at Resurrection Catholic Church.
+He is a Lector and Eucharistic Minister at Resurrection Catholic Church.
 His hobbies include reading, golfing and riding his Harley Davidson.

 Prebble Q Ramswell was a Division I swimmer and coach prior to her acceptance of a position with the Central Intelligence Agency where she spent six years working in Counterterrorism.